carmocca/probot/README.md

 # Install dependencies
 yarn install

-# Run the tests
-yarn test

-# Run the bot
+# Build the project
-yarn start
+yarn build
 ```

 ## Live testing as a GitHub App